johndimm/checkin-today-okay/README.md

 If you see the alert email come in, it's working!

-At this point, we assume you are dead and you are "removed" from the system.
-It has only a 2-day memory and you are about to drop off.
+At this point you are no longer in the system.
+It has only a 2-day memory and you just dropped off.
 It will not send any more reminders or alerts after this first one.

-To get back in to the system, you can either hit reply to the reminder email, or send the first message again but this time with the real message and the real address you want to send the alert.
+To get back in to the system, you can either hit reply to the reminder email, or send the first message again but this time with the real message and the real address of your caregiver, the person you want to receive the alert.

 In step 3, you can also check in by sending the same email you sent today.
 But that requires cut and paste.
 Hitting reply is easier.